krypdkat/AmoveoMinerMan/README.md

 - `BBFyaRMOSSNCzsa9t8cj8+1yT9oEr2hexJ4vUiOKWmsj0bFet9IvSfnxq5g0eZ/vodM4BjlGJlPi6NBb9xmdw3E=.%computername%` (remember, there is a dot right after equal symbol)

 ### Auto-switching pools (anti-ddos)
-- Auto switching pool URL: Put all of your favorite pool URLs inside your config.txt, the miner will switch to another pool after 3 times fail to connect, and then it will try to switch back to your main pool after 1 hour.
-Example inside the config.txt file
+- Auto switching pool URL: Put all of your favorite pool URLs inside your config.txt, the miner will switch to another pool if current pool is dead.
+If the miner can't connect to any pool URLs, it will be terminated.

 ## Known performance:
 - GTX 1080Ti: 5.0 GH/s (5.8 GH/s for OC cards)